ngzhekai/obsidian-note-sync/T CP3151/Lecture 5.md

 `<xsl:with-param>` pass arguments into the template.
 > The value of the name attribute must match the parameter defined in the actual template; otherwise the parameter is ignored.

+`xsl:for-each` element loops over all the nodes in the nodelist of the XPath expression that appears as the value of the select attribute.